Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-06-05-gcs-front-end-development.md

 After this, the `gcs` service is running in the background listening on port `8080`.

-Once the service is running, you can access the API documentation at (you can check the status by running `docker ps`):
+Once the service is running (you can check the status by running `docker ps`), you can access the API documentation at:

 `http://localhost:8080/swagger-ui/index.html`